 - Electric sharpeners are a bit more expensive, but they generate a sharper blade due to the two- or three-step programs available.

 - Honing stones, sometimes called whetstones, are the most effective instruments for sharpening knives because they yield razor-sharp results.
 It is, however, time demanding and takes experience.

 How do we evaluate knife sets?

-Our chefs julienned carrots, chopped cabbage, and chopped onions for santoku knives, then de-seeded and cut chillies, peeled, sliced, diced tomatoes, and boned skinned a chicken thigh using a paring knife.
+Our chefs julienned carrots, chopped cabbage, and chopped onions with santoku knives, then de-seeded and cut chilies, peeled, sliced, diced tomatoes, and boned skinned a chicken thigh using a paring knife.